-Special holdings of the library include The Wittliff Collections (the Southwestern Writers Collection and the Southwestern & Mexican Photography Collection), home to the major papers of such notable authors as Cormac McCarthy and Sam Shepard, the King of the Hill archives, the Lonesome Dove miniseries collection, and the largest repository of modern and contemporary Mexican photography in the U.S.
+Special holdings of the library include The Wittliff Collections (the Southwestern Writers Collection, the Southwestern & Mexican Photography Collection, and the Texas Music Collection), home to the archival treasures collected first-hand from such icons as Cormac McCarthy, Sandra Cisneros, Sam Shepard and Willie Nelson; the King of the Hill archives; the Lonesome Dove miniseries collection; and the largest repository of modern and contemporary Mexican photography in the U.S.

 History of the Library